 According to his quote, Munch was mentally overwhelmed during his crisis by the fjord, but some of the language he uses also suggests a physical threat.
-While there is certainly something ominous about Munch's description of The Scream landscape, the repeated use of the word "blood" in combination with the twirling, swirling, and whirling warm tones used to paint the background suggest actual physical violence.
+While there is certainly something ominous about Munch's description of The Scream landscape, the repeated use of the word "blood" in combination with the twirling, swirling, and whirling warm tones used in the background suggest actual physical violence.
 What is the source of violence in this seemingly isolated landscape in Norway?
 Where does the “infinite scream of nature” come from?
-Art history sources indicate that a slaughterhouse was within earshot of the the spot illustrated in The Scream painting.
+Art history sources indicate that a slaughterhouse was within earshot of the spot illustrated in The Scream painting.
 The proximity of the slaughterhouse could very well account for Munch's repeated mentions of "blood" in connection with the painting.
 The haunting screaming sound of dying animals could account for the “infinite scream of nature” that Munch heard.

 Was the slaughterhouse the only source of anguish in The Scream?
 Like Vincent Van Gogh, throughout his life Edvard Munch struggled with insanity—both on a personal level and through his family.
 In fact, his sister was hospitalized for insanity at the time The Scream was painted in 1893.
 Along with a slaughterhouse, the very mental asylum where Munch's own sister was recently hospitalized was located very nearby, too.
 Was the screaming Munch heard actually coming from the insane asylum where his sister was staying?
 The true meaning behind The Scream may very well come back to the decidedly ugly, even hideous, sounds of living beings undergoing both physical and emotional suffering in the modern age.